Living in a long-term care home

 Along with doctors and nurses, here are some of the roles (and terminology) you’ll encounter in a long-term care home:

-- allied health care providers – Other professionals who provide direct care, such as physiotherapists and social workers.
+- allied health care providers – other health care professionals who provide support to residents, such as physiotherapists and social workers

-- personal support worker (PSW) – A staff member who provides personal care services, but who is not a nurse.
-PSW usually help with day-to-day needs such as bathing, meals and eating, routine housekeeping and routine health care.
+- personal support worker (PSW) – a staff member who provides personal care services, but who is not a nurse.
+PSWs usually help with day-to-day needs such as bathing, meals and eating, routine housekeeping and routine daily activities

-- substitute decision maker – If you are a resident, you will need to designate someone who can legally make decisions on your behalf in the event that you become incapable of making those decisions yourself.
+- substitute decision maker – if you are a resident, you may need to designate someone who can legally make decisions on your behalf in the event that you become incapable of making those decisions yourself

 A special note about caregivers

-Caregivers are essential visitors, designated by a resident or their substitute decision maker, who provide direct care to residents, such as helping with feeding, mobility, hygiene or cognitive stimulation, social and emotional support.
+Caregivers are essential visitors, designated by a resident or their substitute decision maker, to provide support or assistance to residents, such as:

 - privately hired caregivers